This is my favorite pincushion style.

 Rickrack always makes me smile. 🙂

-I’m still loving the Ed Emberley Happy Drawing collection from Cloud 9 Fabrics – it’s making my sewing room an even happier place.
+I’m love the Ed Emberley Happy Drawing collection from Cloud 9 Fabrics – it’s making my sewing room an even happier place.
 And you know I’m all about the happy. 🙂 This uses the frogs on one side, and the green scribbles on the other.

 It’s an easy pattern – the hardest thing is packing in enough stuffing to make it really firm.